Patient Assistance Program

 Although we do our best to provide timely access to most program medications, their availability and delivery are not guaranteed.
 For example, the medications we offer are not always available on hand for delivery 365 days of the year.
 We typically notify the prescriber when availability or delivery of medications may be impacted.

-Why did I receive less than the prescribed amount of my patient’s medication?
+Why did my patient receive less than the prescribed amount of their medication?

 In certain instances, we reserve the right to adjust the quantity of medication prescribed to align with our program guidelines.
 For example, Medicare Part D patient enrollments expire at the conclusion of each calendar year.
 Therefore, approved applicants who are also enrolled with Medicare Part D may receive less than the full quantity of their prescribed medication.
 However, if you believe there was an error in the quantity shipped, please contact us at 1-866-310-7549.